 Many people get sunburnt when doing water sports or activities near or in the water, so it's important to find a water resistant sunscreen if you're planning on doing any water based activities, and to be safe it's better to re-apply your sunscreen once you're out of the water and have dried off.

-Many also get sunburnt doing every day activities like driving, shopping, gardening or enjoying the good Aussie B.B.Q.
+Many also get sunburnt doing every day activities like driving, shopping, gardening or enjoying the good old Aussie B.B.Q.
 It is also possible to get burnt on overcast or cooler days when you might not realize that the UV radiation can still burn even when the temperature is cool.

-Fair skinned people can get burnt in as little as ten minutes, and dark skinned people can get burnt in about 30 minutes of sun exposure, so strolling from one end of Byron Bay down to main beach can result in burnt skin.
+Fair skinned people can get burnt in as little as ten minutes, and dark skinned people can get burnt in about 30 minutes of sun exposure, so even strolling from one end of Byron Bay down to Main Beach can result in sunburnt skin.
 Sun exposure that doesn't result in sunburn can still cause skin damage and when the skin is exposed to UV radiation year after year this also increases the chance of developing skin cancer.

 For the best sun protection use the Slip, Slop, Slap, Seek and Slide advice...

 Slip on some sun protective clothing.
 Cover as much of the body as possible.
 Clothes are not created equal!
 Some items of clothing are more sun protective than others, a good beach item to invest in is a piece of clothing called a "rashie" which can be worn in and out of the water.